What Is Executive Functioning? A Guide for Students, Parents, and Educators

 So what are the signs to look for if you suspect your child is struggling with executive functioning?
 Here are some of them, as listed in the Executive Function 101 ebook by The National Center for Learning Disabilities (click the link to download the book):

 Additionally, it is important to note that executive dysfunction is not a diagnosis, nor is it a learning disability.
 However, it is one of the hallmarks of Attention Deficit Hyperactivity Disorder or ADHD.
 Specifically, most of the symptoms of executive dysfunction are similar to the inattentive subtype of ADHD.
-And like ADHD, issues with executive functioning are part of the brain’s physiology and cannot be “fixed.”
+And like ADHD, executive functioning challenges are related to brain development but can improve significantly through structured strategies and academic support.
 They can, however, be improved and managed.

 The jury is still out as to what exactly causes executive dysfunction, but some studies suggest it may be hereditary.
 A child who has trouble with executive functioning skills is likely to have a parent with the same problem.